Seagate/cortx/README.md

 * Documentation for the latest version can be find under [here](https://github.com/Seagate/cortx/tree/master/doc).
 (TODO: link to actual reference documents)
 * [Seagate CORTX Forum](if possible to have) is a place to ask questions and find community resources.
 Another way is to reach out for our [SUPPORT](SUPPORT.md)
 * Check the [Issues section](https://github.com/Seagate/cortx/issues) on github if you find a bug or have a feature request.
 Please check existing Issues before opening a new one.
-* If you're interested in contributing to Seagate's CORTEX community, please check [Contributions Guide](CONTRIBUTING.md).
+* If you're interested in contributing to Seagate's CORTX community, please check [Contributions Guide](CONTRIBUTING.md).
 (TBD : we can link contribution part here, instead of keeping that seperate)

-## Acknowledgments
+## THANK YOU

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+We know that your time is limited and split between many worthwhile pursuits and we appreciate you stopping by to check out our community.
+Seagate is fully dedicated to our mission to produce open source technologies to help the world save more data and thereby solve more challenging data problems.
+We're so glad that you're considering helping us with this mission.